Kyedae: Personal life

-Kyedae attended Dover Bay Secondary School in Nanaimo, B.C., graduating in 2019, along with her fiancé TenZ.
+Kyedae attended Dover Bay Secondary School in Nanaimo, B.C., graduating in 2019, along with her ex-fiancé TenZ.

-Besides Valorant, Kyedae also streams real-life activities such as cooking, PC building, and traveling, often featuring her partner TenZ and her sister Sakura.
+Besides Valorant, Kyedae also streams real-life activities such as cooking, PC building, and traveling, often featured her ex-partner TenZ and her sister Sakura.
 She owns two dogs with TenZ but is allergic to cats.

-On August 16, 2022, Kyedae announced her engagement to TenZ.
+Kyedae was in a long-term relationship with Canadian professional Valorant player and streamer Tyson "TenZ" Ngo; on August 16, 2022, Kyedae announced her engagement to TenZ.In February 2026, Kyedae confirmed that she and Ngo had ended their engagement and separated.

 On March 3, 2023, Kyedae announced via Twitter that she had been diagnosed with acute myeloid leukemia, a type of cancer affecting the blood and bone marrow.
 In September 2023, Kyedae revealed that she was officially off chemotherapy, although her treatment was not yet fully complete.